-You know the Japanese technique of wrapping things called furoshiki?
-This name refers to the Japanese technique of wrapping, or simply refers to a square of fabric used to wrap various things.
+Do you know the Japanese technique of wrapping things called furoshiki?
+This term refers to the Japanese technique of wrapping, or simply refers to a square piece of fabric used to pack various items.

-Your name Furoshiki [風呂敷] can be literally translated as “hole” (bath) and “seasons" (Open).
-In this article, we will get to know all the details of this square of cloth and its many uses.
+Your name Furoshiki [風呂敷] can be literally translated as “furo” (bath) and “shiki” (to open).
+In this article, we will explore all the details of this square piece of cloth and its numerous uses.

 Traditionally furoshiki is used to transport clothes, gifts or other goods.
 It has been used in infinite ways for over a thousand years.
 Wrapping techniques can be used on smaller fabrics and even napkins.